WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 Detection specificity
 ```

-Treating every problem as a rule problem would have produced unnecessary changes.
+Treating every failure as a detection-rule problem would have produced unnecessary changes.

 ---

-# What I'd Improve
+# What I Would Improve Next

 This experiment answered the controlled question, but it also created several clear next steps.

 ## True Image Steganography

-The next iteration should use controlled LSB or another genuine image steganography technique instead of appended data.
+A future iteration could use controlled LSB or another genuine image steganography technique instead of appended data.

 That would test a substantially different hiding mechanism.